Terasology/TutorialWorldGeneration/docs/topics/noise-implementation.md

 <fig src="_media/img/brownianPerlinOctave8.png" alt="Brownian noise with octave 4">Layered Brownian noise with 8 octaves viewed from the same position.</fig>

-`octaves` is used to determine how many noise functions are added together to form 1 noise function, in this case `PerlinNoise`.
-The number of octaves control the amount of detail of `PerlinNoise`.
+`octaves` is used to determine how many noise functions are added together to form 1 noise function, in this case `SimplexNoise`.
+The number of octaves control the amount of detail of `SimplexNoise`.
 More octaves, more noise functions added, more details and more calculation.

 ### SubSampledNoise